-Original sample size (inflated sample size of the target sample to counter the sample attrition due to ineligibility and noncompletion) Eligible sample size (number of outlets found to be eligible in the sample) Final sample size (number of eligible outlets in the sample for which an inspection was completed) h.
+h.
 Fill out Form 4 in Appendix A (Forms 1-5).

-3. Did the State's Synar survey use a list frame? ⊠ Yes □ No If Yes, answer the following questions about its coverage. a.
+8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, a nswer the following questions about its coverage. a.
 The calendar year of the latest frame coverage study: 2011 b.
 Percent coverage from the latest frame coverage study: 93.74% (weighted) c.
-Was a new study conducted in this reporting period? \square Yes \boxtimes No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+Was a new study conducted in this reporting period? □Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
 The calendar year of the next coverage study planned: 2014 9.
-Has the Synar survey inspection protocol changed from the previous year? ☐ Yes ⊠ No The State is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
-If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted. a.
-Provide the inspection period: From 6/1/2012 to 9/30/2012 MM/DD/YY MM/DD/YY b.
-Provide the number of youth inspectors used in the current inspection year: 15 NOTE: If the State uses SSES, please ensure that the number reported in 9b c.
+Has the Synar survey inspection protocol changed from the previous year? ☐ Yes ⊠ No protocol (Append e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol ix C).
+If the inspection protocol changed from the previous year, these changes must sted in the protocol submitted. a.
+Provide the inspection period: From 6/1/2013 to 9/30/2013 MM/DD/YY MM/DD/YY b.
+Provide the number of youth inspectors used in the current inspection year: 10 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. b.
 Fill out and attach Form 5 in Appendix A (Forms 1-5).
-(Not required if the State used SSES to analyze the Synar survey data.)
+(Not required if the state used SSES to analyze the Synar survey data.)